Optimal Weighted-Delay Scheduling in $2\times 2$ Input-Queued Switches: Technical Preliminaries

-Consider an input-queued switch with $n$ input ports and $n$ output ports.
-Each input port has a queue associated with every output port that stores packets waiting to be transmitted to the output port.
-Let $(i,j) \in \IndSet \eqdef \{ (i,j) : i,j \in [n] \}$, $[n] \eqdef \{ 1, \ldots, n \}$, index the queue associated with the $i$th input port and the $j$th output port.
-Packets arrive at queue $(i,j)$ from an exogenous stochastic process.
+Consider an input-queued switch with $2$ input ports, $2$ output ports, and a queue associated with each input-output port combination that stores packets (customers) waiting to be transmitted from the input port to the output port.
+Let $(i,j) \in \IndSet \eqdef \{ (i,j) : i,j\in\{1,2\} \}$ index the queue associated with input port $i$ and output port $j$.
+Packets arrive at queue $(i,j)$ according to an exogenous stochastic process.
+All packets are assumed to be of the same size and require exactly one unit of service.

-Time is slotted and denoted by a nonnegative integer $t\in\Int_+\eqdef\{0,1,\ldots\}$.
-At each time $t$, a scheduling policy selects a set of queues from which to simultaneously transmit packets under the constraints: (1) At most one packet can be transmitted from an input port; (2) At most one packet can be transmitted to an output port.
-We refer to a \emph{schedule} as a subset of queues that satisfies these constraints.